Carl Großmann: Known and confessed incidents

 Großmann had been occasionally reported to the authorities, but a criminal investigation was never launched until his arrest.
 On 24 March 1920, 66-year-old downstairs neighbour Gertrud Grabowski called a social worker when she heard crying from upstairs.
 Grabowski said that she initially believed that Großmann had once more invited a prostitute, but soon recognised the voice as belonging to a child.
 The social worker found a 15-year-old girl in Großmann's flat and ordered police to the scene.
-The girl said that Großmann had invited her into his room and digitally penetrated her as she slept while Großmann claimed that he had tried to undress her for a bath.
+The girl said that Großmann had invited her into his room and digitally penetrated her as she slept, while Großmann claimed that he had tried to undress her for a bath.
 The matter was not pursued further since the girl was a homeless runaway and did not press charges.
 The social worker demanded a house search after she realised that there was women's clothing in Großmann's possession and that Großmann had lied when claiming that they belonged to a deceased wife, but was ignored by the officers.

 On 21 October 1920, police searched Großmann's apartment after one of his surviving victims, Martha Baltzer, went to police and accused Großmann of murdering a friend of hers, 33-year-old sex worker Frieda Schubert, who had disappeared on 2 October.
 Baltzer's testimony was supported by Schubert's fiancé Otto Tannenbaum, who also recalled last seeing her with Großmann.
-Two women were found in company of Großmann, but police concluded that nothing pointed towards Großmann having any involvement in Schubert's disappearance.
+Two women were found in the company of Großmann, but police concluded that nothing pointed towards Großmann having any involvement in Schubert's disappearance.